-SNP MP Margaret Ferrier admitted travelling to Parliament despite being required to self-isolate with coronavirus symptoms, and then returning to Scotland by train after testing positive.
+SNP MP Margaret Ferrier has admitted travelling to Parliament despite being required to self-isolate with coronavirus symptoms and then returning to Scotland by train after testing positive.

 She was suspended by her party after publicly disclosing her behaviour on Thursday evening, but multiple questions about her actions remain outstanding.

 – Saturday September 26

-Ms Ferrier said this is when she experienced “mild symptoms” of Covid-19 in the afternoon and took a test.
+Ms Ferrier said this was when she experienced “mild symptoms” of Covid-19 in the afternoon and took a test.

 She did not state where she was when she fell ill or whether she initially began isolating.